ogxd/ogxd.github.io/content/articles/implementing-tracing/index.md

 In my opinion, the best way to propagate the context is to do it manually.
 You can use the `Activity.Current.GetW3CTraceParent()` extension method I provided at the end of this article to get a string that complies with the W3C `traceparent` header format.
 Then you can pass this string to the next service in the request, either as a header or in any other form for protocols not covered by OpenTelemetry specifications.
 The `tracestate` header can be read as is from `Activity.Current.TraceStateString`.

-# Practical Snippets for Tracing in .NET
+# Bonus

-I'd like to share some snippets that I found useful when implementing tracing in .NET.
+I'd like to share some resources that I found useful when implementing tracing in .NET.

 ## Useful Extensions